neverRare/kiwen-suwi/site-customization.md

 # Customization instruction for [Chess.com] or [Lichess]

 > **⚠ WARNING**: Do this at your own risk.
 While I ensure these methods works without problems.
-I'm won't be responsible if anything wrong happens.
+I won't be responsible if anything wrong happens.

 > **Note for Chess.com users**: These methods won't customize some pieces shown in the site: It won't change the pieces shown in homepage for example.
 This is due to how the frontend was structured and it's not straightforward to customize it.